 - 1. A District employee:

 - a.
-Conditions the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct; or
+Conditions the provision of an aid, benefit, or service of the District on an individual's participation in sexual conduct: or

 - b.
-Uses the rejection of unwelcome sexual conduct as the basis for academic decisions affecting that individual;
+Uses the rejection of sexual conduct as the basis for academic decisions affecting that individual;

 - 2. The conduct is:

 - a.
 Unwelcome; and

 - b.
 Determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; or

+- 3. Constitutes:

+- a.
+Sexual assault;

+- b.
+Dating violence

 - c.
-Constitutes:

-- i.
-Sexual assault:

-- ii.
-Dating violence;

-- iii.
 Domestic violence; or

-- iv.
+d.
 Stalking.